-Mr. Hill (commencing May 2009), Mr. Lemos (until May 2009), Mr. Dury (commencing November 2009) and Dr. Yang served as members of the Compensation Committee during fiscal 2009.
+Mr. Lemos, Mr. Money (until his resignation from the Board in May 2007) and Dr. Yang served as members of the Compensation Committee during fiscal 2007.
 No interlocking relationship exists between any member of Intevac's Board of Directors or Compensation Committee and any member of the board of directors or compensation committee of any other company, nor has any such interlocking relationship existed in the past.
 No member of the Compensation Committee is or was formerly an officer or an employee of Intevac.